mcg/couchdb-solr2/README.md

 =============

-CouchDB-Solr2 provides a distributed architecture for full-text indexing and searching with CouchDB.
-Update notifications from CouchDB are sent to an AMQP exchange.
-An intermediary server then listens on that exchange for incoming AMQP messages and directly alerts Solr of the changes.
+CouchDB-Solr2 provides a distributed architecture for full-text indexing and searching within CouchDB.
+Update notifications from CouchDB are initially sent to an AMQP exchange.
+An intermediary server then listens on that exchange for incoming AMQP messages and alerts Solr of the updates.

 Dependencies
 ------------

 * [setuptools][setuptools]
-* CouchDB (with _external interface)
+* [CouchDB][couchdb]
 * [CouchDB Python][couchdb-python]
 * [Solr 1.3.x][solr]
-* AMQP broker
+* AMQP broker (e.g. [RabbitMQ][rabbitmq])

 Installation
 ------------

-The entire installation process is not going to be covered here so a general outline will have to suffice.
+Details of the installation of all dependencies is not going to be covered here, so hopefully a general outline will suffice.

-First install a version of CouchDB with the _external interface.
+First install a version of CouchDB which supports external processes.
+As of r727136 external support is in the official Subversion trunk.
-This code was tested using @jchris's [Action2 branch][action2].

 [Install Solr](http://wiki.apache.org/solr/SolrInstall), then copy the `schema.xml` file from this distribution to the `conf` directory in your Solr home.

-CouchDB-Solr2 only makes Solr commits when a document is deleted.
+CouchDB-Solr2 only makes Solr commits when a document or database is deleted.
 You will need to, at the least, uncomment the autoCommit section in `solrconfig.xml`.
 For example:

     <autoCommit>